ShZil/network-utilities/Scanner/README.md

 [15:01] First up, forgot to add the boolean argument to `popup`.

 [15:03] Secondly, configuring a configurationless scan doesn't show a warning.

+[15:05] Thirdly, forgot to use `.items` when iterating over a dictionary.

+[15:07] Fourthly, forgot a return statement; a lack of it leads to a double popup.